-Due to community awareness raising activities, health promotion and service capacity building work delivered by the AVP, the AVP report line is showing very different statistics than it used to show, with less street based physical assault and more neighbour harassment and verbal abuse being reported.
+Due to community awareness raising activities, health promotion and service capacity building delivered previously by the AVP, the report line has shown very different statistics than it used to show, with less street based physical assault and more neighbour harassment and verbal abuse being reported.

-This creates opportunities for the AVP to provide population level information and support, utilising the AVP report line to direct people to appropriate services such as ACON's counselling and social work services, the Inner City Legal Centre (ICLC) and other community legal services, or other appropriate support.
+This creates opportunities for the Community Safety and Social Inclusion Project to provide population level information and support and direct individuals to appropriate services such as ACON's counselling and social work services, the Inner City Legal Centre (ICLC) and other community legal services, or other appropriate support.